-Reference Date: 27-October-2016
+Reference Date: 16-May-2017

 FOOD SECURITY SNAPSHOT

-Cereal production in 2016 forecast above average
+Cereal production in 2016 estimated at above average level

-Overall prospects favourable for 2016 cereal production
+Above-average 2016 cereal production

+Prices of coarse grains have declined in recent months reflecting improved availabilities from the recently-completed harvests.
 Cereal prices followed a steady upward trend in 2015, driven mostly by a steep depreciation of the national currency that caused the consumer price inflation rate to more than triple over the last three years.
 Cereal production has been mostly stagnant in recent years, which has exacerbated the strong upward trend.

 The results of the last “Cadre Harmonisé” analysis in the country indicated that about 160 000 people were estimated to be in Phase 3: “Crisis” and needed urgent assistance between March and May 2017.